Nick Thurston: Not for Human Consumption

 In a film inspired by true events, Nick Thurston Stars as Jay Trotta, a witty, young ex-drug abuser who has just been liberated from prison.
 Now sober, Jay plans to make his way in the world in a respectable way, staying away from the drugs that landed him in prison.
 Eventually, after a good deal of time and hard work, Jay becomes the partial owner of a newly founded hookah bar.
 Eventually, Jay's past catches up with him, and he gets involved with the selling of a new drug disguised as incense, avoiding legal trouble by labeling the drug as "not for human consumption".

-Television appearances
+Select television appearances

 Grimm

 Thurston played violinist prodigy Roddy Geiger in the 5th episode of the first season of Grimm.

 Ghost Whisperer

 Thurston makes a guest appearance as a Varsity Football player in the premiere of season five of Ghost Whisperer, though his role on the show was never permanent.